 The gallery usually has a variety of different works during the holidays and we wanted to see if there was something we would be interested in.
 I also had a different kind of motive in mind as well.
 I will get to that in a little bit.

-The High Peaks Artisan Guild located on 245 Main Street in Kingfield, Maine.
+The High Peaks Artisan Guild located at 245 Main Street in Kingfield, Maine.